joe-crick/UpAndRunningWithCanJS/3_FirstComponentContinued.md

 This is a data key.
 In brief, the data key allows you to access the data you assign it using jQuery's [$.data()](http://api.jquery.com/data/) method.
 In the example above, we're assigning individual restaurant objects to the option tag, as we [enumerate](#stache-enumeration) the collection of restaurants.

 ###Enumeration <a name="stache-enumeration"></a>
 Enumerating means that you can loop through the contents of an iterable item.
 We've done this above for the options in our select dropdown.
+The {{#each _ _ _}} ... {{/each}} tag set is used to enumerate over an enumerable collection, such as an array.
+In the example above, we are enumerating over an array of objects.
+As with Sections, below, the properties of the objects we are enumerating over are accessible from data keys inside the `#each` scope without dot notation.

 ###Filtering
 Filtering allows you to display selective data.
 Given an array of people, for example, you can display all of the people whose first names begin with the letter "A".
-We won't explore filtering, right now, as that's a more advanced feature.
+We won't explore filtering right now, as that's a more advanced feature.

 ###Sections
-Finally, the "Sections" referred to in the quote are execution blocks---they define an object context within which we can work with an object and its properties.
+Finally, sections are execution blocks.
+They define an object context within which we can access an object's properties without having to use dot notation.
 Including a Section in a template reduces the amount of typing you are required to do, and reduces the possibility for error as well.
 The example above contains a Section, the "MenuText" section.
 Sections begin with {{#...}} and end with {{/...}}.

 The Section key should map to an object.
 All of the keys contained in the Section object can be referenced without having to use dot notation.
 If we hadn't used a Section, for example, we would have had to write {{MenuText.Restaurants}} for our key.
 Because we used a section, however, we only have to write {{Restaurants}}, and Stache does the rest for us.

+###Conditional Logic
+Stache templates have a limited capacity for conditional logic.
+You can use {{#if _ _ _}} ... {{/if}} tags to conditinally display contents.
+This becomes very useful when you want to show or hide a component, for example.

 ##Event Handling